jtcuzick/dockbook/README.md

 - Step 2: Ligands are converted into 3D with Open Babel.
 - Step 3: Docking workflow is run (AutoDock Vina or future engines).
 - Step 4: Results are visualized interactively with py3Dmol.
+- Step 5: Export results in .txt file for analysis in DataWarrior.

 ## Access